zzzprojects/EntityFramework.DynamicFilters/docs2/pages/getting-started/overview.md

 ```

-In this example, a filter is defined on BlogEntry records to restrict to only the current AccountID.
+In this example, a filter is defined on BlogEntry records to restrict only the current AccountID.
 But the filter will only be enabled if the user is not an Admin user.